LavaMoat/snow/README.md

 > _Read more about Snow and the motivation behind it [here](https://github.com/lavamoat/snow/wiki/Introducing-Snow)_

+## 🚨 IMPORTANT UPDATE 🚨

+Starting Version [1.6.0](https://github.com/LavaMoat/snow/pull/76) Snow officially doesn't support vulnerabilities that can be protected against by disallowing `unsafe-inline` completely and by correctly using the `object-src` directive to not allow `self`.

+To learn more why is that, see [section 3](#install).

 ## [Demo](https://lavamoat.github.io/snow/demo/#self-xss-challenge-msg) - The Snow Challenge! 🏆

 <div align="center">